hvqzao/burp-token-rewrite/README.md

 # Token Rewrite

-This extension is work in progress...
-I will be developing it in my spare time.
+This extension lets you search for specific values like CSRF tokens in responses and use their values to modify parameters in future requests or set a cookie.

 Requires Java 8